sirbiscuit/outerspace/README.md

 outerspace
 ==========

-An interactive widget for Jupyter notebooks to explore the parameters of t-SNE or UMAP.
+An interactive widget for Jupyter notebooks to explore the parameters of t-SNE.

 ![outerspace demo](demo.gif)